 In 1994 the failure of polybutylene water service tubing was becoming apparent.
 Mr. Heil started to work on a less evasive technique to replace the polybutylene service (this is the water line that runs from the county connection to your home which is usually in the front yard).
 After much work and learning we perfected our signature water service replacement method called the Pullzit method.
 This involved minimum excavation, usually one 2’ x 4’ hole in the yard to install durable Type K copper to replace the defective polybutylene tubing.
 A hole is dug at the curb box (at the county connection) to gain access to the county water line, a cable is pushed through the existing polybutylene, and as we pull the cable back through, the old tubing is split and the new copper pipe is put in its place.

 In March of 2011 Mr. Joseph Heil was diagnosed with liver cancer.
 After a short battle with cancer he died on October 30, 2011.
 Mr. Heil was a husband, father, and mentor and is missed greatly.

 The Joseph Heil Co, Inc. installs, repairs, replaces, and remodels radiant heating, back up generators, underground propane tanks, kitchens, bathrooms, etc. and does home improvement, service, and repairs.
 We are committed to serving Howard County and the surrounding areas with professional plumbing solutions that are guaranteed to last.
-We offer free estimates, so call today!
+We offer estimates, so call today!